 In most cases, liposuction is considered an elective cosmetic surgery and unfortunately is not covered by insurance.
 You should discuss this with your plastic surgeon and with your health insurance provider.

-For additional information, see more Liposuction FAQs.
+For additional information, visit our Liposuction FAQ page.